timarques/strict_json_api/README.md

 ## Overview

-`strict-json-api` leverages Rust's type system to provide compile-time validation of [JSON:API](https://jsonapi.org/format/) structures.
+`strict_json_api` leverages Rust's type system to provide compile-time validation of [JSON:API](https://jsonapi.org/format/) structures.
 Instead of using generic maps that require runtime checks, this crate enforces explicit types for every part of your JSON:API documents.

 ## Benefits